lyssphacker/ideas/real-oop.md

 2. Are Java interfaces equivalent to protocols in Smalltalk? (some [hints](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)))
 3. Is OOP presented in [SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-19.html#%_chap_3) real OOP?
 4. Does Java EE and other kinds of frameworks make Java into a real OOP language?
 Are they created to fix Java?
+5. What is the importance of blocks in Smalltalk?
+Are blocks making a difference between real and normal OOP?